-The AdAPT study (Adenovirus after Allogeneic Pediatric Transplantation) is open for enrollment in the United States, the United Kingdom, and in Europe.
-Four of nine planned countries are currently undergoing regulatory or central ethics review; additional sites in the United States, United Kingdom, and Europe are also in the process of opening for enrollment.
-This study is targeting enrollment of 141 pediatric allogeneic hematopoietic cell transplant (HCT) recipients with confirmed adenovirus (AdV) infection.
+The AdAPT study (Adenovirus after Allogeneic Pediatric Transplantation) is open for enrollment at sites in the United States, the United Kingdom, and in continental Europe.
+All targeted countries and clinical sites are anticipated to be open for enrollment by the end of 2018.
+This study is targeting enrollment of 141 pediatric and young adult allogeneic hematopoietic cell transplant (HCT) recipients with confirmed adenovirus (AdV) infection.
 In the study, subjects are randomized 2:1 to receive short-course oral BCV or local standard-of-care (SOC) treatment.

-The primary endpoint of the study is a comparison of AdV viral burden, as measured by the time-Averaged Area Under the Curve for AdV viremia over 16 weeks (AdV AAUC0-16) in subjects treated with short-course oral BCV versus those who receive local SOC.
-The study is 90% powered to show the superiority of reduced AdV viral burden (i.e. lower AdV AAUC0-16) in BCV-treated patients compared to local SOC.
-The study will also evaluate the correlation of AdV AAUC0-16 with clinical outcomes, including survival.
+The primary endpoint of the study is a comparison of AdV viral burden, as measured by the time-Averaged Area Under the Curve for AdV viremia over 16 weeks (AdV AAUC ${0-16}$) in subjects treated with short-course oral BCV versus those who receive local SOC.
+The study is 90% powered to show the superiority of reduced AdV viral burden (i.e., lower AdV AAUC ${0-16}$) in BCV-treated patients compared to local SOC.
+The study will also evaluate the correlation of AdV AAUC ${0-16}$ with clinical outcomes, including survival.
 A strong correlation between AdV viral burden and mortality was described in data collected from the AdVance study.
-In this study, patients with the highest AdV AAUC0-16 had the highest observed mortality.
-In addition, across the pediatric patients with AdV viremia, each 1.0 log10 increase in AdV AAUC0-16 was associated with a two-fold increase in mortality.
-We anticipate that enrollment in AdAPT will be completed in 2019; we intend to update this forecast later in 2018 when we have several months of enrollment data from a majority of planned clinical centers.
+In the AdVance study, patients with the highest AdV AAUC ${0-16}$ had the highest observed mortality.
+In addition, across the pediatric patients with AdV viremia, each 1.0 log ${10}$ increase in AdV AAUC ${0-16}$ was associated with a two-fold increase in mortality.
+We anticipate that enrollment in the AdAPT study will be completed in 2019 and obtaining results from the 16-week primary endpoint in 2020; however, this forecast will likely be updated once we have several months of enrollment rate data from a majority of planned clinical centers.